-They seem to tend to hang out on their favorite rocks and in the surrounding waters.
+They tend to hang out on their favorite rocks and the surrounding waters.

-You’ll Drive Route 1 Most if You’re doing a Road Trip Along the Coast
+You'll Drive Route 1 Most if You're Taking a Road Trip Along the Coast

 Route 1 runs along the coast of Maine.
-Our first trip on any stretch of US-1 in Maine was as we traveled from Portland to Rockland (where we flew into, to where our Maine Windjammer cruise started from).
+Our first trip on any stretch of US-1 in Maine was as we traveled from Portland to Rockland (where we flew into, to where our Maine Windjammer cruise started).